BannerImage

 Emme Miller

-Emme Miller is an instructor and evaluator at Zipline, where she develops and delivers training content to support Part 135 drone delivery operations across the U.S. With over three years at Zipline, she has seen its lifesaving impact firsthand in Rwanda at one of the company’s busiest sites that delivers hundreds of medical deliveries per day.
+Emme Miller is an instructor and evaluator at Zipline, where she develops and delivers training content to support Part 135 drone delivery operations across the U.S. With more than three years at Zipline, she has seen its lifesaving impact firsthand in Rwanda at one of the company’s busiest sites that delivers hundreds of medical deliveries per day.
 Emme also holds a private pilot certificate with an instrument rating.

 Zipline’s revolutionary drone delivery system is transforming healthcare access in underserved regions.
-This session will highlight the profound impact on women, particularly in maternal health, through rapid delivery of life-saving supplies like blood, vaccines, and medications.
+This session will highlight the profound impact on women, particularly in maternal health, through rapid delivery of lifesaving supplies like blood, vaccines, and medications.
 We'll explore how Zipline not only reduces mortality rates but also empowers women in the aviation and healthcare sectors.
 Discover how technology and innovation are bridging the gap in critical care and creating a more equitable future.

 3 - 4:30 p.m. | Ice Cream Social | Register Free | EAA WomenVenture Center